-- You must have coverage under an HSA-qualified health plan on the first day of the month in which you open (or make an initial contribution to) an HSA.1 - You have no other health coverage (except certain permitted coverage).2 - · You are not enrolled in Medicare. - No one claims you as a dependent for tax purposes.3
+- You must have coverage under an HSA-qualified health plan on the first day of the month in which you open (or make an initial or ongoing contribution to) an HSA - You have no other health coverage (except certain permitted coverage) - You are not enrolled in Medicare - No one claims you as a dependent for tax purposes

 These requirements apply only to your eligibility to open and contribute to an HSA.
 They do not apply to your eligibility to maintain the account, earn tax-free interest and investment dividends, or distribute money from the account for qualified medical expenses.
-You can keep, grow, and spend all the money in the account, even if you leave your employer, lose your qualifying coverage, or obtain other impermissible coverage.4
+You can keep, grow, and spend all the money in the account, even if you leave your employer, lose your qualifying coverage, or obtain other impermissible coverage.

-- 1 IRC §223(c)(1)(A)(i)
+IRC §223(c)(1)(A)(i)

-- 2 IRC §223(c)(1)(A)(ii)
+IRC §223(c)(1)(A)(ii)

-- 3 IRC §223(b)(6)